murageh/twilio_video_advanced/README.md

 An advanced Flutter plugin for Twilio Video that provides comprehensive video calling functionality with support for observer mode, broadcasting controls, and enhanced UI components.

+## ⚠️ Platform Support Status

+**🤖 Android**: ✅ Fully supported and tested
+**🍎 iOS**: ⚠️ **Not yet implemented** - iOS support is currently in development and will be available in a future release.

+This plugin currently supports **Android only**.
+While the Dart/Flutter code is platform-agnostic, the native iOS implementation is still being developed.
+If you need iOS support, please check back for updates or consider contributing to the iOS implementation.

 ## Features

 - 🎥 **Observer Mode**: Join rooms without broadcasting to watch others